Susan Williams, Baroness Williams of Trafford: House of Lords and ministerial career

 On 20 September 2013 she was created a life peer as Baroness Williams of Trafford, of Hale in the county of Greater Manchester.

 In April 2014, Williams succeeded Earl Attlee as baroness-in-waiting (government whip).

 In 2015, David Cameron appointed Williams to his second government as a Parliamentary Under Secretary of State for Communities and Local Government.
 On 28 May 2015 she introduced the Cities and Local Government Devolution Bill 2015–16 to the House of Lords.

 Williams was appointed Minister for Countering Extremism, the Home Office representative in the House of Lords in the First May ministry.

 She was appointed Minister of State for Equalities in January 2018 by Theresa May.

 In the 2020 British cabinet reshuffle, Williams was made Minister of State at the Home Office, and in March 2022 was made a member of the Privy Council, entitling her to the post-nominals PC for life.

 Following the resignation of Boris Johnson, and the appointment of Liz Truss as Prime Minister of the United Kingdom, Williams was appointed as Chief Whip of the Conservative Party in the House of Lords and Captain of the Honourable Corps of Gentlemen-at-Arms.
+In that role, she took part in the Royal Procession at the Coronation of Charles III and Camilla.